kamranayub/kamranayub.github.io/input/posts/2021-01-15-building-excalibur-docs-typedoc-gatsby.md

 Title: "Building a TypeDoc-powered Gatsby Documentation Site"
 Published: 2021-01-15 22:50:00 -0500
-Lead: "We recently migrated our user-facing documentation to Gatsby and it's still powered by TypeDoc symbols"
+Lead: "We recently migrated the Excalibur.js user-facing documentation to Gatsby and I built some Gatsby plugins to support linking to TypeDoc symbols with Markdown"
 Tags:
 - JavaScript
 - TypeScript